 • Place the pumpkin halves face-down on the parchment-lined baking sheet and roast uncovered for 50-60 minutes in the preheated oven, until fork-tender.
 You may need more time if your pumpkins are a bit bigger.
 The skin will darken to a deep orange and you should have no trouble getting a fork in and out.
 If in doubt, keep roasting a bit longer - it won't hurt the pumpkin.

 • Let the roasted pumpkin cool for 10 minutes, then use a large spoon to scrape the pumpkin flesh off the skin of the pumpkin, or just peel the skin off with your hands.
-Place chunks of roasted pumpkin into a food processor or blender and process for 2 to 4 minutes until completely smooth.
+Place chunks of roasted pumpkin into a food processor (affiliate link) or blender and process for 2 to 4 minutes until completely smooth.
 You will need to tamp the pumpkin down a couple of times while pureeing in order to make sure it all gets processed.
 Use within 3 days or freeze in large freezer-safe bags.

 Notes